cynthiatreger/phsm-traffic-inspection/README.md

 In addition, the `FastPathEnabled` **feature** must be [registered and approved](https://learn.microsoft.com/en-us/azure/payment-hsm/register-payment-hsm-resource-providers?tabs=azure-cli#register-the-resource-providers-and-features) on all subscriptions that need access to Payment HSM.

 A second step consists in enabling the `fastpathenabled` **tag** on the VNet hosting the Payment HSM delegated subnet and on every peered VNet requiring [connectivity to the Payment HSM devices](https://learn.microsoft.com/en-us/azure/payment-hsm/peer-vnets?tabs=azure-cli).
+The `fastpathenabled` tag isn't required on nondirectly peered VNets reaching the Payment HSM VNet via a Central hub for example.
 This operation must be done via CLI.

 For the `fastpathenabled` VNet tag to be valid, the `FastPathEnabled` feature needs to be enabled on the subscription where that VNet is deployed: make sure to complete both steps to enable resources to connect to the Payment HSM devices.